uva-hydroinformatics/group_website/_pages/publications.md

 ---

-# Selected Publications
+# Publications

- For citation data and an up to date list of all publications, please see Jon Goodall's [Google Scholar Profile](https://scholar.google.com/citations?sortby=pubdate&user=M9aKXDwAAAAJ).
-If final papers are published in a journal without open access, the preprint manuscript (the version of the manuscript before final edits and typesetting were completed) is provided in accordance with the copyright license from the journal.
+ For a complete list of publications, please see [Jon Goodall's Google Scholar Profile](https://scholar.google.com/citations?sortby=pubdate&user=M9aKXDwAAAAJ).
+Preprints are available for papers not published as open access, in accordance with the copyright license from the journal.

 <!--
 ## Highlights